-- Claffin University Since 1994 1994 Dr. Henry N. Tisdale accepts presidency.
-1994 Claffin revives The Panther newspaper. values.
-1994 The Honors College is established.
-1999 Teaching.
-1996 A Claffin professor and research chemist is honored as the Governor's Professor of the Year among all 1999 senior colleges and universities in South Carolina.
-Preservation Award.
-1996 The Claffin Community Development Corporation is established as a 501(c)3 non-profit organization to 1999 revitalize nearby neighborhoods. renovated.
-1996 The Center for Leadership Development is established.
-1999 1996/ The award-winning Freshman College is established 1997 to ease the transition of students into college life.
-1999 1997 Claffin expands and renovates the James S. Thomas Science Building.
-2000 1997 The Professional and Continuing Studies Program is established.
-1997 The United Methodist Foundation for Christian Higher Education names a Claffin professor the Outstanding 2000 Educator of the Year.
-This was the first professor from a historically black college or university to win the with 612 career wins. award, as well as the first African-American woman to receive the prestigious honor.
-2000 1997 Division of Business earns national accreditation winning front entrance. from the Association of Collegiate Business Schools and Programs. - The University establishes the Office of Information 1998 Technology to focus on technology and its importance to the academic programs and administrative operations. - 1998 Claffin reinstates baseball after a 40-year absence. - 1998 Claffin University constructs and dedicates the \$7 million Living and Learning Center. - 1999 The Board of Trustees approves restoration of the institution's original and historic name, Claffin University. - The Unit Accreditation Board of the National Council 1999 for Accreditation of Teacher Education accredits the Teacher Education Program at Claffin, making the University the second private institution of higher education and the first private Historically Black College or University in South Carolina to achieve national accreditation. - 1999 The John Templeton Foundation names Claffin
+- 1994 Claffin revives The Panther newspaper. - 1994 The Honors College is established. - 1996 A Claffin professor and research chemist is honored as the Governor's Professor of the Year among all senior colleges and universities in South Carolina. - 1996 The Claffin Community Development Corporation is established as a 501(c)3 non-profit organization to revitalize nearby neighborhoods. - 1996 The Center for Leadership Development is established. - 1996/ The award-winning Freshman College is established - 1997 to ease the transition of students into college life. - 1997 Claffin expands and renovates the James S. Thomas Science Building. - 1997 The Professional and Continuing Studies Program is established. - 1997 The United Methodist Foundation for Christian Higher Education names a Claffin professor the Outstanding Educator of the Year.
+This was the first professor from a historically black college or university to win the award, as well as the first African-American woman to receive the prestigious honor. - 1997 Division of Business earns national accreditation from the Association of Collegiate Business Schools and Programs. - 1998 The University establishes the Office of Information Technology to focus on technology and its importance to the academic programs and administrative operations. - 1998 Claffin reinstates baseball after a 40-year absence. - 1998 Claffin University constructs and dedicates the \$7 million Living and Learning Center. - 1999 The Board of Trustees approves restoration of the institution's original and historic name, Claffin University. - 1999 The Unit Accreditation Board of the National Council for Accreditation of Teacher Education accredits the Teacher Education Program at Claffin, making the University the second private institution of higher education and the first private Historically Black College or University in South Carolina to achieve national accreditation. - 1999 The John Templeton Foundation names Claffin University to its Honor Roll for Character-Building Colleges, and cites Claffin's Freshman College

-University to its Honor Roll for Character-Building Colleges, and cites Claffin's Freshman College Program as one that instills character and moral
+Program as one that instills character and moral values.

-- Claffin establishes the Center for Excellence in - Ministers' Hall is renovated and restored.
-Ministers' Hall receives the South Carolina Historic - Corson Dining and Women's Residential Hall is - Newly constructed front gate entrance wins the South Carolina Non-Commercial/New Construction award for architectural design. - Dr. James and Mrs. Dorothy Z. Elmore make a \$250,000 challenge gift to construct a new chapel. - Claffin University hosts the South Carolina Annual Methodist Conference for the first time since the 1972 merger of the white Methodist Conference with the African-American Methodist Conference. - Nelson Brownlee, head coach for the Pantherettes, captures the title of Winningest Coach in the NAIA - A sprawling rear entrance, constructed on Goff Avenue, complements the design of the award- - 2000 Claffin gains membership in The Leadership Alliance, an academic consortium of Ivy League, national research institutions, and several historically black colleges and universities.
+- 1999 Claffin establishes the Center for Excellence in Teaching. - 1999 Ministers' Hall is renovated and restored.
+Ministers' Hall receives the South Carolina Historic Preservation Award. - 1999 Corson Dining and Women's Residential Hall is renovated. - 1999 Newly constructed front gate entrance wins the South Carolina Non-Commercial/New Construction award for architectural design. - 1999 Dr. James and Mrs. Dorothy Z. Elmore make a \$250,000 challenge gift to construct a new chapel. - 2000 Claffin University hosts the South Carolina Annual Methodist Conference for the first time since the 1972 merger of the white Methodist Conference with the African-American Methodist Conference. - 2000 Nelson Brownlee, head coach for the Pantherettes, captures the title of Winningest Coach in the NAIA with 612 career wins. - 2000 A sprawling rear entrance, constructed on Goff Avenue, complements the design of the award-winning front entrance. - 2000 Claffin gains membership in The Leadership Alliance, an academic consortium of Ivy League, national research institutions, and several historically black colleges and universities.
 The Leadership Alliance's mission is to help improve minority students' participation in graduate and professional schools.